csc7/PP4_CI_WQCS/README.md

 - ### **Footer**

 The footer contains links for social media (LinkedIn and GitHub) and e-mail.
-It is designed to remain fixed at the bottom of the webpages in order to have the links always visible to promote the developer of the website.\
+It is designed to remain at the bottom of the pages to have the links visible to promote the developer of the website.\
 <br><br>
 ## [Back to Index](#index)
 <br>